India and Pakistan Call Ceasefire

 The problem began on April 22.
 There was a terror attack in Pahalgam, Jammu and Kashmir.
 Twenty-six people died.
 The attackers were from terrorist groups in Pakistan.
 People in India were very angry.

 India replied by cutting some ties with Pakistan.
-It also stopped the Indus Water Treaty.
+It also stopped the [[Indus Water Treaty::A treaty signed between India and Pakistan in 1960 to regulate the use of the waters of the Indus River system]].
 On May 7, India started Operation Sindoor.
-Indian soldiers destroyed nine terror camps in Pakistan and in Pakistan-occupied Kashmir (PoK).
+Indian soldiers destroyed nine [[terror camps::Locations where terrorist groups train and prepare individuals for carrying out attacks]] in Pakistan and in Pakistan-occupied Kashmir (PoK).

 About 70 terrorists died, including some top leaders.
 India said no soldiers were hurt from the Indian Defence Forces.
 The mission was fast and successful.
 But after that, the fighting between India and Pakistan got worse.